GingL/EARN/README.md

 ## Data Prepare

 Please refer to [MattNet](https://github.com/lichengunc/MAttNet) to install [mask-faster-rcnn](https://github.com/lichengunc/mask-faster-rcnn), [REFER](https://github.com/lichengunc/refer) and [refer-parser2](https://github.com/lichengunc/refer-parser2).
-Follow Step 1 & 2 in Training to prepare the data.
+Follow Steps 1 & 2 in Training to prepare the data.

 ## More Details.
-1) There show some examples for referring expression with higher-order or multi-entitiy relationship.
+1) There are some examples for referring expressions with higher-order or multi-entity relationships.
 More examples can be seen in [visualization.ipynb](visualization.ipynb).

 ![example1](./pics/example.png)